 We’ll never know which animal laughed the first laugh, or why.
 But we can be sure it wasn’t in response to a prehistoric joke.
 The funny thing is that while the origins of laughter are probably quite serious, we owe human laughter and our language-based humor to the same unique skill.
 While other animals pant, we alone can control our breath well enough to produce the sound of laughter.
 Without that control, there would also be no speech – and no jokes to endure.

-The Origins of Laughter Reading Questions & Answers
+The Origins of Laughter Reading Questions & Answers for Practice

 Questions 1-6

-The Reading Passage has SEVEN sections, A-G.
+The Reading Passage has SIX sections, A-G.

 Which section contains the following information?